Opening hours: Tuesday - Sunday, 11am-5pm

 Portia Geach Memorial Award

-ENTRIES TO THE 2024 PORTIA GEACH MEMORIAL AWARD OPEN SOON.
+ENTRIES TO THE 2024 PORTIA GEACH MEMORIAL AWARD ARE NOW CLOSED.

 The Portia Geach Memorial Award is Australia’s most prestigious art prize for portraiture by women artists.